-- If you do not control asthma during pregnancy, the risks are quite higher to you and your fetus.
+- If you do not control asthma during pregnancy, the risks are quite higher for you and your fetus.

-- Another serious complication pulmonary embolism, the blood clot in the lungs, can occur causing breathlessness (9).
+- Another serious complication called pulmonary embolism, a blood clot in the lungs, can occur, causing breathlessness (11).
 It requires immediate doctor’s attention.

 How Long Will Shortness Of Breath Last?

 If you are a first-time mother, your baby drops down to your pelvis around 36 weeks.
 This is the time when your breathing issues will go away.
 If you were pregnant before, your baby would not fall until the end of your pregnancy (12).

 1. When does shortness of breath start in pregnancy?